dimanikulin/capable-cpp-template/README.md

 - QT support (CI and local)
 - Qt-oriented static code analyzer based on the Clang [framework](https://github.com/KDE/clazy)
 - Publishing documentation on GitHub Pages

-## Check for boilerplate
-You will need to update <YOUR COMPANY NAME> in boilerplate.txt to start using this check.
-Also please uncomment run of *boilerplate_check.py* in *codeChecks.yml*

 # Contributing